 These resources provide State and national statistics on child and family well-being indicators, such as health, child care, education, income, and marriage.
 Data on the demographics of children, families, and the communities in which they live are also included.

 Provides access to interactive dashboards and statistical tables about child and adolescent well-being in the United States and around the world.

 Forum on Child and Family Statistics

 Offers easy access to statistics and reports on children and families, including population and family characteristics, economic security, health, behavior and social environment, and education.
-See also: America's Children: Key National Indicators of Well-Being.
+The most recent report, America's Children: Key National Indicators of Well-Being, 2021, is also available.

 Annie E. Casey Foundation

-Summarizes statistics on America's most vulnerable children, including information on child abuse and neglect, poverty, child care, physical and mental health, and more.
+Summarizes statistics on America's most vulnerable children and includes information on child abuse and neglect, poverty, child care, physical and mental health, and more.